Pregnancy Week by Week — Your Complete Guide from Conception to Birth

 Third Trimester: Weeks 28–40

 The home stretch.
-The baby gains weight rapidly, roughly half a pound per week.
-Your body adjusts to accommodate a 6-to-9-pound passenger.
+The baby gains weight fast, roughly half a pound per week.
+Your body adjusts to carry a 6-to-9-pound passenger.
 The baby is running out of room.
-The third trimester is equal parts anticipation, discomfort, and preparation.
-In my experience, it can feel like you’re counting down and nesting at the same time.
+The third trimester is a mix of anticipation, discomfort, and getting ready.
+In my experience, it feels like you’re counting down the days and nesting at the same time.

 Week 28 — Third Trimester Begins